poorvajoshi/fullstack/README.md

-#Accenture FullStack University Training App
+## Accenture FullStack University Training App
-#Description
+# Description
 Training App, developed for the purpose of the providing hands=on expeience to students.

-#Configure your IDE
+## Configure your IDE

-Enable Java 13 Features for Eclispe IDE
+### Enable Java 13 Features for Eclispe IDE
-Eclipse 2019-09 is required for Java 13 Support.
-Download Eclipse IDE for Enterprise Java Developers
+1. Eclipse 2019-09 is required for Java 13 Support.
+[Download Eclipse IDE for Enterprise Java Developers](https://www.eclipse.org/downloads/packages/)

-Open Help -> Eclipse Marketplace ...
+2. Open Help -> Eclipse Marketplace ...

-Search for "Java 13 support for Eclipse 2019-09" and install the extension.
+3. Search for "Java 13 support for Eclipse 2019-09" and install the extension.

-Follow the desciption to enable the Java 13 preview features Enable Java 13 JRE Support
+4. Follow the desciption to enable the Java 13 preview features [Enable Java 13 JRE Support](https://wiki.eclipse.org/Java13/Examples)

-#Enable Lombok
+### Enable Lombok
 Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.
 Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.

-Download the lombok.jar from this , or from your maven repository; it's the same jar.
+1. [Download](https://projectlombok.org/download) the `lombok.jar` from this , or from your maven repository; it's the same jar.

-Double-click lombok.jar.
+2. `Double-click lombok.jar`.
 This starts the eclipse installer which will find eclipse and offers to install lombok into your eclipse installations.
 The same tool can also uninstall lombok.

-#Running, building and packaging.
+# Running, building and packaging.)
+The Application is based from tutorials on [baeldung](https://www.baeldung.com/spring-boot-angular-web) and [Angular](https://stackblitz.com/angular/egmelpdxren?file=src%2Fapp%2Fhero.service.ts)